JBZoo/CSV-Blueprint/README.md

       starts_with: 'prefix '            # Example: "prefix Hello World".
       ends_with: ' suffix'              # Example: "Hello World suffix".

+      # Numeric
+      is_int: true                      # Check format only.
+Can be negative and positive.
+Without any separators.
+      is_float: true                    # Check format only.
+Can be negative and positive.
+Dot as decimal separator.

       # Under the hood it converts and compares as float values.
       # Comparison accuracy is 10 digits after a dot.
       # Scientific number format is also supported.
 Example: "1.2e3"